actsasrob/bumper/README.md

 Another use case is if you want to study the requests going to a particular website from your browser.
 Since Bumper terminates the SSL/TLS connection browsers start via HTTP CONNECT, all requests and responses wrapped inside the CONNECT tunnel will be observable.
 Bumper will log each request/response to standard output.
 In this case, you don't need a parent proxy, Bumper will take care of performing requests.

-Bumper has been repurporsed here to provide a "trusted" man-in-the-middle proxy that inserts two HTTP request headers (X-Amz-Server-Side-Encryption, and X-Amz-Server-Side-Encryption-Aws-Kms-Key-Id) and then resign the HTTP request using the AWS v4 signature algorithm.
+Bumper has been repurposed here to provide a "trusted" man-in-the-middle proxy that inserts two HTTP request headers (X-Amz-Server-Side-Encryption, and X-Amz-Server-Side-Encryption-Aws-Kms-Key-Id) and then resigns the HTTP request using the AWS v4 signature algorithm.
 Handy to proxy requests for software that writes to S3 but doesn't provide native support for adding X-Amz-Server-Side-Encryption headers to specify server side encryption is required using a customer managed master encryption key (CMK).

 Options
 -------